thorn086/Scavenger_Hunt/README.md

 ## Scavenger Hunt Game
-This is an app to play the vertual scavenger hunt.
+This is an app to play the virtual scavenger hunt.
 ## Live
 https://scavenger-hunt-seven.vercel.app